harreld/Coursera_Capstone/PopularVenueModeling.md

 ## 6 Conclusion

 Using the decision tree model and other results, it is possible to make recommendations on likely popular venue categories for a particular city based on population, population density, and geographic location.
 We can imagine, however, a developer intending to develop a venue in a city using this model to see what kinds of venues might be popular.
-The predicted popularity could be compared to actual venue occurence to find gaps in actual venues.
+The predicted popularity could be compared to actual venue occurrence to find gaps in actual venues.
 Identifying a likely popular venue that does not yet occur in a particular presents an opportunity for successful development and high return on investment.

 While the preliminary results are promising, limitations in the available data and tools hampered the ability to construct robust models.
 Acquiring more data and refining our models further would likely make this approach more powerful.
 With further refinement, this approach could definitely be used to guide developers and investors into profitable ventures.